rajans027/Devops-lab/README.md

 # Devops-lab

+Project also a wiki for better readability https://github.com/rajans027/Devops-lab

 Process followed
 Started with starting two EC2 Ubuntu instances on AWS. ( Master and test server).
 I am communicating with these nodes via SSH